Academic Regulations and Procedures

 Study at Other Colleges and Universities for Undergraduates

-An exception to this is courses taken through Acadeum, a course sharing consortium, in which case grades, as well as credits, are transferred in to Benedictine College.
+An exception to the above is courses taken through Acadeum, a course sharing consortium, in which case grades, as well as credits, are transferred in to Benedictine College.
 A course taken at Benedictine College may not be repeated at another college or university for a higher grade or any other purpose unless it is through Acadeum.
 (See “Repeating a Course” above.)

 Transcript of Credits

 Transcripts of a student’s academic record will be issued only upon written request signed by the student.
-A student whose account has not been paid in full is not eligible for a transcript.

 Benedictine College has authorized the National Student Clearinghouse to provide transcript ordering via the web.
 All requests for official transcripts must be processed through the Clearinghouse.
 Current students can print unofficial transcripts using their RavenZone account.